getify/You-Dont-Know-JS/scope-closures/ch6.md

 As far as I'm concerned, the only practical answer to avoiding the vagaries of FiB is to simply avoid FiB entirely.
 In other words, never place a `function` declaration directly inside any block.
 Always place `function` declarations anywhere in the top-level scope of a function (or in the global scope).

 So for the earlier `if..else` example, my suggestion is to avoid conditionally defining functions if at all possible.
-Yes it may be slightly less performant, but this is the better overall approach:
+Yes, it may be slightly less performant, but this is the better overall approach:

 ```js
 function isArray(a) {